obarthel/amiga-smbfs/README.md

 By default the **smbfs** program will pick a unique file system device name such as `smbfs0:` and a volume name which is identical to the share name.
 For example, for `//192.168.0.1/pictures` the volume name would be `pictures` and a disk icon named **pictures** will appear in the Workbench window.

 You may override the device name which **smbfs** will use, e.g. the `DEVICE=nas:` option will try to use `nas:` if possible.
-Please note that device names have to be unique and **smbfs** may refuse to use it if there is already a file system device of that name.
+Please note that a device name has to be unique and **smbfs** may refuse to use it if there is already a file system device of that name.

 You can tell **smbfs** not to add a volume, which may be useful because the native Amiga Samba port can hang as soon as the file system is started.
 In such cases, use the `ADDVOLUME=NO` option.
 Please note that the `ADDVOLUME=NO` option will keep **smbfs** from showing the file system's disk icon in the Workbench window.
 If you omit the `ADDVOLUME` option, **smbfs** will pretend that `ADDVOLUME=YES` was in effect.